Personal programing projects may get you your next job.

 - Skills: Database, HTTP server, HTML

-- Expansion: User login, frontend editing, build an API, search
+- Expansion: User login, frontend editing, build an API, search, link analysis

 2. Twitter Bot

 - Skills: API access (including OAuth), error handling